Search continues for 6-year-old girl missing in South Carolina

 WLTX's sister station WCNC Charlotte went to Faye’s father’s home in Rowan County Tuesday afternoon.
 His girlfriend, who considers herself Faye’s stepmother, said they last saw Faye around Christmas time, but they were actually planning to visit her in Cayce, South Carolina this weekend.The girlfriend said they are hoping anyone with video surveillance will provide it to police, adding they also hope anyone with information will call the special tip line for the case.

 Capt.
-Adam Myrick with the Lexington County Sheriff's office said at this point, the case does not currently meet the qualifications for an Amber Alert, but he said that doesn't mean there isn't a hard push to find the girl.
+Adam Myrick with the Lexington County Sheriff's Office said that at this point, the case does not currently meet the qualifications for an Amber Alert, but he said that doesn't mean there isn't a hard push to find the girl.

 RELATED: Criteria for when can an AMBER alert can be issued